stat545ubc-2022/assignment-b1-and-b2-NingyuanXu/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of splitDat is to …
+The goal of splitDat is to split the dataset into training and holdout sets, with the size of training set specified.
+This way we can use the training set to train the alogrithm and then use the holdout set to test the performance of the algorithm.

 ## Installation